mfbmina/mfbmina.dev/content/about.en.md

 Some information about me:

-- Staff Software Engineer at PicPay
+- Staff Software Engineer and Tech Lead
 - From Varginha, Minas Gerais, Brazil
 - Technician in Industrial IT on CEFET-MG
 - Bachelor in Computer Science on UNIFEI